AndyDanian/AndyDanian/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m a PhD in Physics at UNNE in Argentina.
-I'm instresting to learn about machine learning, power bi and improve my programming skills, because in the the future I'll like in the IT industry because I enjoy to program.
-I work with different programming languages like python, fortran, cuda-c and so on.
+- 🌱 I hold a PhD in Physics from UNNE (Argentina), and I am also a Chemist and a Magister in Chemical Sciences from UdeA (Colombia).
+I'm interested in improving my programming skills because I’d like to work in the IT industry — I genuinely enjoy programming.
+I have experience with Python, Fortran, and CUDA-C, among other programming languages.